 1/2 cup olive oil, vegetable oil, or coconut oil

 2 tablespoons salt

 Preheat the oven to 350°F. Mix the water, yeast, and sugar in a bowl and let the mixture foam.
 Add all remaining ingredients and knead 1 to 2 minutes.
 Let the mixture rest about 30 minutes.

 Shape small rolls and place on cookie sheets lined with foil or parchment (you will get about 3-4 dozen) or in muffin molds.
 Bake, one sheet at a time, about 30 minutes, until golden.

 Again, you will do much better making rolls than making a whole challah, since this dough will not rise.
-Same dough as above, with 3 eggs added, 2 more cups GF flour, and a little more sugar or honey, to taste.
+Same dough as above, with 3 eggs added, 2 more cups GF flour, a little more oil, and a little more sugar or honey, to taste.
 Brush with egg wash, and top with sesame or poppy seeds if desired.